cmandesign/rich-snippet-yoast/README.md

 ```

 ### 3.Generate the JSON-LD format
-Read the following code carefully, I wrote notes and explanation inside the box. then you could add it anywhere inside the Wordpress loop in single posts, pages or any other post types.
+Read the following code carefully, I wrote notes and explanations inside the box.
+Afterwards you can add it anywhere inside the Wordpress loop in single posts, pages or any other post types.
 I prefer to create a new file called 'single_post_rich_snippet.php' and insert the following code into it, then I will include this file anywhere.

 ```php
 <?php